 In order to create capacity to fund growth and investment in our Medicare Advantage business and further expansion of our healthcare services capabilities beginning in 2022, we committed to drive additional value for the enterprise through cost saving, productivity initiatives, and value acceleration from previous investments.
-As a result of these initiatives, we recorded charges of \$436 million and \$473 million in 2023 and 2022, respectively, within operating costs in the consolidated statements of income.
-These charges were recorded at the corporate level and not allocated to the segments.
-We expect to incur additional charges through the end of 2024.
+As a result of these initiatives, we recorded charges of \$281 million, \$436 million and \$473 million in 2024, 2023 and 2022, respectively, primarily within operating costs in the consolidated statements of income.

-The value creation initiative charges primarily relate to \$237 million and \$248 million in asset impairments in 2023 and 2022, respectively, as well as \$199 million and \$116 million in severance charges in connection with workforce optimization in 2023 and 2022, respectively.
+The value creation initiative charges primarily relate to \$256 million, \$237 million and \$248 million in asset impairments in 2024, 2023 and 2022, respectively, as well as \$25 million, \$199 million and \$116 million in severance charges in connection with workforce optimization in 2024, 2023 and 2022, respectively.
 The remainder of the 2022 charges primarily relate to external consulting fees.

-During 2023, we also recorded severance charges of \$70 million within operating costs in our consolidated statement of income as a result of our exit from the Employer Group Commercial Medical Products business and impairment charges of \$91 million, including \$55 million relating to indefinite-lived intangibles.
-The indefinitelived intangibles impairment charges were included within operating costs in our consolidated statement of income with the remaining impairment charges included within investment income.
+In addition, we recorded impairment charges of \$200 million, relating to indefinite-lived intangible assets, in 2024 and \$91 million, including \$55 million relating to indefinite-lived intangible assets, in 2023.
+There was no material impairment charge recorded in 2022.
+The indefinite-lived intangible asset impairment charges were included within operating costs in our consolidated statements of income with the remaining impairment charges included within investment income.